VovkaZy/My_Diary/README.md

 My Diary is a console based version of handwritten diary book

-ver.: 0.9, read from console and wright to file with adding date and time
+ver.: 0.9, read from console and wright to file named as date of creation in '/diary' folder

+with .txt format and UTF-8 encoding adding time stamp at the start of new record and separator at the end

 wiki: https://en.wikipedia.org/wiki/Diary